USEPA/WNTR/documentation/gis.rst

 the object's :class:`~wntr.gis.network.WaterNetworkGIS.write_geojson` and :class:`~wntr.gis.network.WaterNetworkGIS.write_shapefile` methods.
 The GeoJSON and Shapefile files can be loaded into GIS platforms for further analysis and visualization.
+An example of creating GeoJSON files from a WaterNetworkModel using the function :class:`~wntr.gis.network.WaterNetworkGIS.write_geojson` is shown below.

 .. doctest::
     :skipif: gpd is None

     >>> wn_gis.write_geojson('Net1')

-This creates the following GeoJSON files for junctions, tanks, reservoirs, pipes, pumps, and valves:
+This creates the following GeoJSON files for junctions, tanks, reservoirs, pipes, and pumps (Note that the example network, Net1, has no valves and thus the Net1_valves.geojson file is not created):

 * Net1_junctions.geojson
 * Net1_tanks.geojson
 * Net1_reservoirs.geojson
 * Net1_pipes.geojson
 * Net1_pumps.geojson
-* Note, Net1_valves.geojson is not created since Net1 has no valves

 A WaterNetworkModel can also be created from a collection of GeoDataFrames using the function :class:`~wntr.network.io.from_gis` as shown below.